hachahoud/100-days-of-code/log.md

 Day 45.
 I started the Applied Accessibility chapter.
 I did some challenges there at freecodecamp and the daily clash codes at codingame.

+Day 46.
+**Today's progress**: I finished the Applied Accessibility chapter, I learned how to write logical html documents, and some new concepts like Semantic Meaning.